 The circular economy strategy for Scotland contains actions to reduce the amount of waste we produce and ensure that we recover as many valuable materials from it as possible.
 It sets long-term targets for recycling and composting 70 % of all Scottish waste by 2025, and sending no more than 5 % to landfill.

-Scottish Government is developing a new Circular Economy Bill and Recycling Route Map to further push progress towards the 2025 targets and beyond.
+The Scottish Government is developing a new Circular Economy Bill and Recycling Route Map to further push progress towards the 2025 targets and beyond.

 Reducing the amount of waste generated and encouraging more sustainable consumption are important areas for action.
-Individuals are also encouraged to reduce the ampount of waste they produce; for example by the Love Food Hate Waste campaign or by buying re-used goods.
+Individuals are also encouraged to reduce the amount of waste they produce; for example by the Love Food Hate Waste campaign or by buying re-used goods.

 In 2022, Scotland banned a range of single-use plastic products, to conserve resources and tackle marine pollution.
 This is on top of the charge for single use carrier bags, which is estimated to have reduced carrier bag use by 80 % in its first year of operation.

-Scottish Government launched a £70 million five-year Recycling Improvement Fund in 2021 to provide opportunities for capital funding grants for local authorities to improve recycling infrastructure and services across Scotland.
+The Scottish Government launched a £70 million five-year Recycling Improvement Fund in 2021 to provide opportunities for capital funding grants for local authorities to improve recycling infrastructure and services across Scotland.

 New tools are being developed to collect and report information about waste.
-This includes a UK-wide Digital Waste Tracking system to record waste transfers, Together with the Carbon Metric, this will help to fulfil the aims of the Waste Data Strategy and build a better picture of the impact and management of waste and resources.
+This includes a UK-wide Digital Waste Tracking system to record waste transfers.
+Together with the Carbon Metric, this will help to fulfil the aims of the Waste Data Strategy and build a better picture of the impact and management of waste and resources.

-The waste management industry is supporting Scotland's aspirations by providing services to recycle and re-use waste and investing in alternatives to landfill.
+The waste management industry is supporting Scotland's aspirations by providing services to recycle and re-use waste, and investing in alternatives to landfill.
 Many organisations in this industry have signed up to Scotland's resource sector commitment, which sets quality standards for recycling services.

 Some businesses are already adopting the circular economy concept; for example, by introducing re-use and repair services, or leasing goods to customers rather than selling them.
 This will affect the types of things that end up as waste.
 Many leading companies in this area are supporters of the Ellen MacArthur Foundation, which aims to speed up the transition to a circular economy.